dugoh/nullmodem/README.md

 ```

 Tweaking:

-There are a few defines that can be tweaked:
 - NULLMODEM_PAIRS: This defines how many virtual com port pairs will be created when the module is loaded.
   Currently, there will be 2 pairs created (4 devices).
 - TIMER_INTERVAL: This determines the interval at which the timer fires.